-Sewanee Perimeter Trail is a 18 mile loop trail located near Sewanee, TN.
+Sewanee Perimeter Trail is a 18 mile loop trail located near Sewanee, Tennessee.
 The trail is rated as moderate and primarily used for hiking, trail running, and mountain biking.

 Moderate to difficult.
 Natural surface.
 Well marked.
 Take what you need for 20 mile run.
 No restrooms or place to refill water.
 One spot you have to rock climb.